lefuturiste/statuer-api/README.md

 # Statuer, a monitor server [WIP]

-Statuer is a self hosted service to help you manage all your importants services (HTTP, TCP, databases...).
+Statuer is a self hosted service to help you keep track of all your important services (HTTP, TCP, databases...).
 This project is still in progress

 ## Requirements